 - Aqueous Coating: this is a water-based coating that protects and intensifies the impressions required.

 - Impression Cylinder: it is a cylinder that presses the cardboard on the Blanket cylinder, and it also transfers colors on the printed surface of the cardboard.
-Its rotation is in the opposite direction of rotation of the blanket cylinder.
+Its rotation is in the opposite direction of the rotation of the blanket cylinder.
 The two cylinders ensure the transport of cardboards between them and printing.

-- Color Management System(CMS): this is a computer software package, and it was created to coordinate scanners, monitors, printers and printing machines, to ensure a certain form of uniformity throughout the manufacturing process of printing.
+- Color Management System(CMS): this is a computer software package, and it was created to coordinate scanners, monitors, printers, and printing machines, to ensure a certain form of uniformity throughout the manufacturing process of printing.